 Staff and police on Friday waved me into a gravel pit lot when my car finally reached its turn in line.
 This particular parking lot was on the very edge of the complex and probably a good 15 minute walk from the entrance.
 Before heading in though I had to walk about 10 minutes across a large field (going away from the fest’s entrance) to the tents housing Will Call and Parking Permits.
 Upon getting to THAT area, I found out I had to wait in another line for an hour to get my permit.
 I did so begrudgingly.
 There was really no signage telling me this, nor anyone keeping the line in order (or stopping line-jumpers).

 I just took a wild guess, got in line, then asked other people in line what the line was for.
-I made a few friends just waiting in line as people talked about other fests, DJs they liked, drugs, and as some played EDM from their bookbags and bluetooth speakers.
+I made a few friends just waiting in line as people talked about other fests, DJs they liked, and as someone played EDM from their bookbag and bluetooth speakers.
 The vibe did certainly feel electric and everyone was nice, helpful and very upbeat.

 After walking in, I was greeted by booming bass, and lots of blue and green lasers set upon a huge field, much akin to a carnival.
 Before getting to the festival you have to walk down stadium-style bleachers that take about 2 minutes to traverse (when walking up/leaving you are out of breath by the time you get to the top).

-I met up with a friend from Shaky Beats and got to catch the end of Buku’s set, most of iLL Gates set, and a few other artists.
+I met up with my friend from Shaky Beats and got to catch the end of Buku’s set, most of iLL Gates set, and a few other artists.
 I actually left around 11:45 PM that day.
 I was extremely tired from working earlier in the day and then the 2-hour ordeal just getting into the damn festival wore me out.
-A DJ friend of mine texted me and told me he was there and to come back, but by the time I crossed all the fields and got back to my car I was ready to sleep in it.
-I could barely fathom the 30-minute drive home, leaving out of pretty much Nowhere Atlanta after dancing for 3 hours and contemplated sleeping in my car.
+A DJ friend of mine texted me and told me he was there and to come back, but by the time I crossed all the fields and got back to my car, which took 30 minutes) I was ready to sleep in it.
+I could barely fathom the 30-minute drive home, leaving out of pretty much Nowhere Atlanta after dancing for 4 hours and contemplated sleeping in my car.

-Unlike Friday, instead of waiting in a long line of people for the parking permit, I just showed a parking staff my online receipt and at first he was like “Where’s the barcode to scan?”
+Unlike Friday, instead of waiting in a long line of people for the parking permit, I just showed a parking staff my online receipt and at first he asked “Where’s the barcode to scan?”
 I shrugged.
 He asked me my phone number, then gave me the sticker to put on my dash and we went in and parked (this time right next to the front gate mind you!
 A 5 minute walk instead of 15)!
 Immediately after I realized (due to the general lack of staff size or security) we could’ve said we needed to buy a pass, or needed to turn around or something, went past the staff and then parked anyway.
 No one was really checking passes in the parking lot, I probably could’ve easily gotten away with not paying for parking at all.
-This frustrated me a bit, but I said, what the hell, let me do everything legit for my first “real” festival.
+This frustrated me a bit, but I said, what the hell, I wanted to do everything legitly for my first “real” festival.